-I am a writer, critic, literary translator, and co-editor of Da Màu, an online Vietnamese language literary magazine that promotes literature without borders.
-My fiction, essays, and translations have appeared in Unbroken Journal, NBCThink, NPR Books, Asymptote, Prairie Schooner, Rain Taxi, Pop Culture Nerd, diaCritics, Shelf Awareness, among others.
+I am a critic, literary translator, coeditor of Da Màu and editor-at-large at Asymptote Journal.
+My fiction, essays, and translations have appeared in Asymptote, Unbroken Journal, NBCThink, NPR Books, Prairie Schooner, Rain Taxi, Pop Culture Nerd, diaCritics, Shelf Awareness, among others.

-I was a Summer 2020 writer-in-residence at Woodlawn/Pope Leighey House; “Best of” short fiction writer at the 2020 Eckerd College’s Writers in Paradise Conference; finalist in The Asia Literary Review’s 2018 Essay Competition; non-fiction scholar at the 2017 Virginia Quarterly Review Writers’ Conference; 2017 and 2013 Jenny McKean Moore Community Workshop Fellow in Poetry and Short Fiction, respectively.
+I was a Summer 2020 writer-in-residence at Woodlawn/Pope Leighey House; finalist in The Asia Literary Review’s 2018 Essay Competition; non-fiction scholar at the 2017 Virginia Quarterly Review Writers’ Conference; 2017 and 2013 Jenny McKean Moore Community Workshop Fellow in Poetry and Short Fiction, respectively.

 I have lived and worked in the Washington D.C.
 Metro Area since 1975, shortly after my family fled Saigon, South Vietnam, near the end of the Vietnam War.